If You're Feeling 'Burnt Out' From Love, Psychologist Says Make These 5 Changes

 Instead, try to set reasonable expectations.
 You have to have some positive expectations to make the best of a date, but if your expectations run too high, you'll end up anxious or disappointed.

-Cultivate a beginner's mind and treat each date as an opportunity to have a good time, meet someone new and learn something about them.
+Cultivate a beginner's mind and treat each date as an opportunity to have a good time, meet someone new, and learn something about them.

 If you need to take an extra breath because of the tight feeling in your chest or bring your hands to your head as if to stop the muddled thoughts or headache coming on, you're probably overdoing things.

 Instead, enjoy the journey.
-Yes, you're trying to find someone to connect with, but the in the meantime, you get to go to some great restaurants, see that new museum show, and have someone to bike with.
+Yes, you're trying to find someone to connect with, but in the meantime, you get to go to some great restaurants, see that new museum show, and have someone to bike with.
 Have fun with it.

 When dating has become like a part-time job, on top of your regular job, it's time to step back and assess.
 It could be time for a break, as some of my clients say.
-But evaluating your approach and changing things up a bit may just give you the optimism and energy to chill out and have a good time.